-In the wild this Headstander will feed on algae, aquatic plants, insects, and small invertebrates.
-Since they are omnivorous, in the aquarium these fish will generally eat all kinds of live, fresh, and flake foods.
-To keep a good balance give them a high quality flake food everyday along with a good spirulina formula fish food or algae wafer.
+In the wild the Red Mouth Headstander will feed on algae, aquatic plants, insects, and small invertebrates.
+In the aquarium, these omnivorous fish will generally eat all kinds of live, fresh, and flake foods.
+To keep a good balance, give them a high quality flake food every day along with a good spirulina formula fish food or algae wafer.
 Feed brine shrimp (either live or frozen) or blood worms as a treat.

-They will also enjoy other vegetable matter such as chickweed, watercress, crushed lettuce leaves and spinach leaves.
-They may nibble on the aquarium plants soft shoots and leaves, especially if there is not enough algae growth in the tank.
+They will also enjoy other vegetable matter such as chickweed, watercress, crushed lettuce leaves, and spinach leaves.
+Be warned that they may nibble on the soft shoots and leaves of aquarium plants, especially if there is not enough algae growth in the tank.
 They do best when fed several times a day.
 Offer only what they can eat in 3 minutes or less at each feeding.

 Diet Type: Omnivore